npeschke/smlm_demo/README.md

 The demo repository also contains the notebooks used to create the plots in the paper.
 Due to filesize restrictions in github the data needed to reproduce them is not included but available upon reasonable request.
-For their use jupyter needs to be installed in the environment with the following command.
+For their use, `jupyter` needs to be installed in the environment with the following command.
 ```bash
 conda install jupyter